Universal Pansharpening Model: Abstract

 \section{Abstract}

-Pansharpening generates the high-resolution multi-spectral (MS) image by integrating spatial details from a texture-rich panchromatic (PAN) image and spectral attributes from a low-resolution MS image.
+{Pansharpening generates the high-resolution multi-spectral (MS) image by integrating spatial details from a texture-rich panchromatic (PAN) image and spectral attributes from a low-resolution MS image.
 Existing methods are predominantly satellite-specific and scene-dependent, which severely limits their generalization across heterogeneous sensors and varied scenes, thereby reducing their real-world practicality.
-To address these challenges, we present FoundPS, a universal pansharpening foundation model for satellite-agnostic and scene-robust fusion.
+To address these challenges, we present UniPS, a universal pansharpening model for satellite-agnostic and scene-robust fusion.
 Specifically, we introduce a modality-interleaved transformer that learns band-wise modal specializations to form reversible spectral affine bases, mapping arbitrary-band MS into a unified latent space via tensor multiplication.
 Building upon this, we construct a latent diffusion bridge model to progressively evolve latent representations, and incorporate bridge posterior sampling to couple latent diffusion with pixel-space observations, enabling stable and controllable fusion.
 Furthermore, we devise infinite-dimensional pixel-to-latent interaction mechanisms to comprehensively capture the cross-domain dependencies between PAN observations and MS representations, thereby facilitating complementary information fusion.
 In addition, to support large-scale training and evaluation, we construct a comprehensive pansharpening benchmark, termed PSBench, consisting of worldwide MS and PAN image pairs from multiple satellites across diverse scenes.
-Extensive experiments demonstrate that FoundPS consistently outperforms state-of-the-art methods, exhibiting superior generalization and robustness across a wide range of pansharpening tasks.
-Code and models will be publicly released at \href{https://github.com/MiliLab/FoundPS}{FoundPS}.
+Extensive experiments verify that UniPS consistently outperforms state-of-the-art methods, exhibiting superior generalization and robustness across a wide range of tasks.}